TencentMediaLab/GME/GME Developer Manual/Windows Developer Manual/Windows SDK Developer Quick Start_intl.md

 ## Overview

 Thank you for using Tencent Cloud Game Multimedia Engine SDK.
-This document provides an overview that makes it easy for C++ developers to debug and integrate the APIs for Game Multimedia Engine (GME).
+This document provides an overview that makes it easy for Windows developers to debug and integrate the APIs for Game Multimedia Engine (GME).

 ## How to Use